 In the 7.1 release, the Work with Job (WRKJOB) command was enhanced; you can determine this by going to the CL Command Finder and take the option to display “All changed commands.”
-The Information Center will show you a list of changed commands and you can read the documentation on the command.
+The Knowledge Center will show you a list of changed commands and you can read the documentation on the command.
 Of course, there’s a slight problem in that commands are not change-flagged, so you cannot actually see what changed.
 You need to compare the command documentation with that of the prior release to figure out exactly what has changed.
 IBM finally started change flagging commands with the 7.4 release.

 By comparing the 6.1 version of WRKJOB with the 7.1 version, you will discover that IBM added a new parameter, Select Thread (SLTTHD) to the command.
 Upon first glance, it might appear that this allows you to simply work with a specific thread for that job; maybe assuming it’s a “fast path” way to do a WRKJOB followed by Option 20 (work with threads).

 But that is not the case.

 A blog I wrote nearly three years ago, Display Call Stacks, discussed the various ways you can access call stacks, as well as some enhancements that were made to the call stack itself in the 6.1 release.

 What do these two things have in common?

 The Select Thread parameter provides an interface to print the thread stacks for the initial thread of a process (the default), selected threads in a process, or all threads in a process.
 Prior to this enhancement, the only way to access all thread stacks within a job was to do it interactively; if you specified OUTPUT(*PRINT), it would just print the call stack of the initial thread.
 A better way was needed to capture integrated thread stacks (which include the IBM Technology for Java stacks and PASE stacks) for diagnostic purposes, which the addition of the SLTTHD parameter on the WRKJOB command provided.